 1/2 c sugar

-Line bottom of greased 9”springform pan with wax paper, grease paper and dust pan with flour, knocking out excess.
-In food processor, blend puree with butter and rum, scraping down sides, softened until mixture is smooth.
-Add chocolate and blend mixture until it is well combined.
-With the motor running, add yolks, 1 at time, and transfer mixture to a large bowl.
+Line bottom of greased 9” springform pan with wax paper, grease paper, and dustpan with flour knocking out excess.
+In a food processor, blend puree with butter and rum, scraping down sides, softened until mixture is smooth.
+Add chocolate and blend the mixture until it is well combined.
+With the motor running, add yolks, 1 at a time, and transfer the mixture to a large bowl.
 In a bowl with an electric mixer beat whites with salt until they hold soft peaks, add sugar, a little chopped and melted at a time, beating, and beat meringue until it holds stiff peaks.
-Whisk about one fourth of meringue into chocolate mixture to lighten it and fold in remaining meringue gently but thoroughly.
+Whisk about one-fourth of the meringue into the chocolate mixture to lighten it and fold in the remaining meringue gently but thoroughly.

-Poor batter into prepared pan, smooth top and bake torte in middle of a pre-heated 350F oven for 45-55 minutes or until tester comes out with crumbs adhering to it and top is cracked.
-Let cool on rack for 5 min. remove side of pan, and invert torte onto another rack.
+Pour batter into prepared pan, smooth top, and bake torte in middle of a preheated 350F oven for 45-55 minutes or until tester comes out with crumbs adhering to it and top is cracked.
+Let cool on a rack for 5 min. remove the side of the pan, and invert the torte onto another rack.

-Remove bottom of pan, re- invert torte onto a plate.
+Remove the bottom of the pan, and re-invert the torte onto a plate.
 Cool completely.
 Torte will fall as it cools.